UBC-Solar/sunlink/README.md

 ### Checking your setup

 Now that you've finished setting up the cluster, you need to check that everything is up and running.
 The quickest way to do this would be to use cURL to query the health endpoint that the parser exposes.
-This does require HTTP authentication so make sure you have access to the `SECRET_KEY` variable in your `.env` file.
+This does require HTTP authentication so make sure you have access to the `SECRET_KEY` variable in your `.env` file by opening it and copying the key.

 Assuming the value of my `SECRET_KEY` was `dsdsxt12pr364s4isWFyu3IBcC392hLJhjEqVvxUwm4` and the parser was available on `localhost:5000/`, my cURL command would look like: